BlockchainCommons/law-and-advocacy/Docs/model-law/digital-law-framework.md

     or other regulatory purposes.
 ```

 This avoids complex taxonomies while providing legal clarity.
-But the four-layer framework may be sufficient without any digital asset definition—it provides the infrastructure for digital assets to function within existing property law.
+But the four-layer framework may be sufficient without any digital asset definition.
+It provides the infrastructure for digital assets to function within existing property law.

-The framework also protects against platform-specific abuses documented in recent years - from arbitrary account freezes to behavioral data extraction - through its anti-coercion provisions and legibility requirements.
+The framework also protects against platform-specific abuses documented in recent years, from arbitrary account freezes to behavioral data extraction, through its anti-coercion provisions and legibility requirements.

 ### Addressing the Architecture of Extraction